-Note: A linked mapping sets the object EUID of the created row to the EUID of the row created by the linked mapping.
-Do not use a linked mapping with a previously created mapping that uses the table level Variables attribute feature.
-This will cause an error to be logged and the linked mapping will be ignored.
-Since the variables attribute generates a set of mappings, it does not have a single object EUID, and thus, cannot be used by the linked mapping, which needs a single object EUID to correctly link.
+Note: A linked mapping sets the object EQuIS Unique Identifier (EUID) of the created row to the EUID of the row created by the linked mapping.
+Do not use a linked mapping with a previously configured mapping that uses the table level Variables attribute feature because an error will be logged and the linked mapping will be ignored.
+Since the Variables attribute generates a set of mappings, it does not have a single object EUID, and thus, cannot be used by the linked mapping, which needs a single object EUID to link correctly.

-To access a different mapping on the form, select the button displaying the name of the current mapping to open the Mapping Name window.
-Use the search bar or scroll to find and select the desired mapping.
+To access a different mapping on the form, select the button displaying the name of the current mapping, which opens the Mapping Name window.
+Use the advanced search box or scroll to find and select the desired mapping.

-Any data mapping can be quickly checked for anything setup incorrectly by clicking the Validate button.
-A message dialog will display any errors, if detected, to guide the user on what to change.
+Any data mapping can be easily checked for anything that might be set up incorrectly by clicking the Validate button.
+A message dialog will display any errors, if detected, to guide the user through what needs to change.

 To add a new data mapping, click the Create New Mapping button in the upper portion of the Data Mapping window.

 The Create New Mappings window opens and contains the sections (tables) of the format assigned to the template.
 Use the search bar or scroll to find and select the desired format table.

 The Data Mapping window updates to have the selected format table assigned as the target format table and as the mapping name.
 In the example below, the LocationParameter_v1 table was chosen.

 Fields in the target format table are displayed in the Field Mappings pane without any formulas assigned.
 Create any data mappings using the formula builder as described earlier in this article.
 Click Save to save the new data mapping.
 Click OK to close the Data Mapping window.